FomTarro/VTS-Sharp/README.md

 #### `Task Start`
 Connects to the given URL and executes the relevant callback on completion.
 Takes the following args:
 * `string URL`: URL to connect to.
-* `Action onConnect`: Callback executed upon conencting to the URL.
+* `Action onConnect`: Callback executed upon connecting to the URL.
-* `Action onDisconnect`: Callback executed upon disconnecting from the URL.
+* `Action onDisconnect`: Callback executed upon disconnecting from the URL (accidental or otherwise).
 * `Action onError`: Callback executed upon receiving an error.
 #### `void Stop`
 Closes the websocket.
-Executes the onDisconnect callback as specified in the Start method call.
+Executes the `onDisconnect` callback as specified in the `Start` method call.
 #### `bool IsConnecting`
 Is the socket in the process of connecting?
 #### `bool IsConnectionOpen`